codewithmichael/backbone.cwm.nestableview/README.md

 appView.render();
 ```

-If the selector is *null*, *undefined*, or and empty string then the view will be appended directly to the parent view's element.
+If the selector is *null*, *undefined*, or an empty string then the view will be appended directly to the parent view's element.
 Example:

 ```javascript
 ...